The Optimization of Flux Trajectories for the Adiabatic Controlled-Z Gate on Split-Tunable Transmons: Theoretical Trajectory Design

 where $\alpha_1$ and $\alpha_2$ are the anharmonicities of the transmons, $\delta$ is the deviation of the qubit frequency of transmon one, and $\Delta$ is the detuning between the qubit frequencies of the two transmons at $\varphi=0$.
 The eigenfrequency difference $\zeta(\varphi)$ is most efficiently raised when $\varphi$ is kept near the $\mathcal{A}_2$ avoided crossing as in Fig. \ref{fig:spectral_decomp_one}(c), and most time should be spent there in the ideal case.
 This point is unfortunately the most dangerous with respect to condition \ref{req_no_tran}, and we seek to develop a rough ansatz for how to construct $\varphi(t)$ such that this is carefully handled.
-We see that the unwanted transitions occur in the latter terms of Eq. \ref{long_exp}, which, when restricted to the interaction subspace $\mathcal{H}_I$ spanned by $\{\ket{1, 1},\ket{2, 0}\}$, produces the propagator $U_\mathrm{Ev}(t)\in\mathcal{U}(\mathcal{H}_I)$, where\footnote{In this work, we use the notation $\mathcal{U}(V)$ to signify the group of unitary operators on a vector space $V$, as opposed to $U(n,\mathbbm{F})$, the group of $n\times n$ unitary \textit{matrices} over a field $\mathbbm{F}$.}
+We see that the unwanted transitions occur in the latter terms of Eq. \ref{long_exp}, which, when restricted to the interaction subspace $\mathcal{H}_I$ spanned by $\{\ket{1, 1},\ket{2, 0}\}$, produces the propagator $U_\mathrm{Ev}(t)\in\mathcal{U}(\mathcal{H}_I)$, where

-where $\mathcal{T}$ is the Dyson time ordering operator\cite{sakurai}.
+where $\mathcal{T}$ is the Dyson time ordering operator\cite{sakurai} (and we use the notation $\mathcal{U}(V)$ to signify the group of unitary operators on a vector space $V$).
 Ideally the time-evolution restricted to $\mathcal{H}_I$ is just the two-dimensional identity, which should not create any swapping interaction; in this case, clearly $\delta(\varphi)$ must be minimized to remove $\ket{2,0}$ amplification, and while the off-diagonal terms cannot be easily controlled, repeated integration by parts shows that their contribution is lowered with sufficiently distant initial qubit frequencies.